Syslifters/offsec-tools/README.md

 You don't have to worry about updating and compiling the tools yourself.
 Just download the latest version and find all the tools you need in a single archive.

-You are missing tools?
-Well, just open an issue and we will add it.

 Happy Hacking! :)
 <b>Team Syslifters</b> 🦖
 <br/>